 Led Zeppelin’s Jimmy Page loans tapestries to Tate Britain

 The founder of Led Zeppelin, Jimmy Page, says he was “influenced” by the work of influential 19th Century artist, Edward Burne-Jones.
-The legendary guitarist has loaned huge tapestries of the Read more
+The legendary guitarist has loaned huge tapestries of the Holy Grail to Tate Britain for a new exhibition focusing on Burne-Jones’ work.
+The exhibition features more than 150 works by the Pre-Raphaelite artist. …

 Tactile object-based learning with Museum in a Box